 - Allow the user to create or edit data in a list.
 For instance, in the GIF below, a modal opens when the user presses the Edit Info button, which allows them to edit their car information.

 The Web Flow that will be used as the content for the modal.
-Web Flows can be created and managed in the App Builder.
+Web Flows can be created and managed in the Activity Builder.

 If the selected Web Flow has Variables, these fields specify their initial values.
 This makes it possible to send custom data to the opened modal.